Grace (noun) 1. a smooth and beautiful way of moving. 2. kind, polite and fair behaviour

 “In the midst of movement and chaos, keep stillness inside of you.” ~ Deepak Chopra

 In the practice of yoga we recommend finding the balance between strength and softness, between push and pull, yin & yang.
-Even in the most challenging Power Yoga class there is room for grace and stillness, it’s what keeps us fluid on the mat.
+Even in the most challenging Flow Yoga class there is room for grace and stillness, it’s what keeps us fluid on the mat.
 We look for softness not only in our movements, but in our breath and in our ability to focus mentally.

 “There is no such thing as work-life-balance – it is all life.
 The balance has to be within you.” ~ Sadhguru

 Here are our top tips to find more grace: